 A Flexible Spending Account allows employees to put some of their income aside to later use for qualified medical expenses.
 The main perk of an FSA is that the funds contributed are not subject to income and payroll taxes.
 Both employees and employers can contribute to an FSA.

 If you are self-employed or unemployed, you need to seek other ways to save money on healthcare.
 To avoid insurance premiums altogether, a non-insurance membership program may better suit your healthcare needs.
 In particular, Mira offers affordable access to clinics, labs, pharmacies, and gyms across the country for only $45 per month.
 Check it out today.

-Employers can offer a Flexible Spending Account, also known as Flexible Spending Arrangements, to their enrolled in a group health insurance plan.
-The employer is technically the account owner, so when you change jobs, you cannot carry the FSA over to your new employer.
+Employers can offer a Flexible Spending Account, also known as Flexible Spending Arrangements, to enroll in a group health insurance plan.
+The employer is technically the account owner, so you cannot carry the FSA over to your new employer when you change jobs.
 This is one of the main aspects that differentiate an FSA from an HSA.

 Each year you can put up to $2,750 in your FSA to reduce your tax liability regardless of whether or not your employer also contributes.
-Although at the end of the year, only $550 can be rolled over to the next year, careful planning is necessary.
+Although only $550 can be rolled over to the next year at the end of the year, careful planning is necessary.
 Your employer can also decide to offer 2.5 more months to spend the leftover money instead of this.

 Flexible Spending Account Eligible Expenses

-There are certain Flexible Spending Account eligible expenses that can be paid for by your FSA called qualified medical expenses.
+Certain Flexible Spending Account eligible expenses can be paid for by your FSA called qualified medical expenses.
 Your FSA can pay for any qualified medical expense incurred by you or your spouse.
 Additionally, 59% of employers offered Flexible Spending Accounts that cover the expenses of dependents.

 To name a few, Flexible Spending Account eligible expenses do include: